 THANK YOU!
 While we have always known the value of our coaches, and how much they impact our student-athletes, it has NEVER been truer than now.
 There is so much uncertainty in the world, and everyone (kids and adults alike) is looking for something stable.
 For many of our kids, even if their sporting events are in question, their relationship with their coach is ALWAYS felt.
-We appreciate the time and effort you have given throughout the past seven months and ask that you continue to be flexible and positive as we move into this winter together.
+We appreciate the time and effort you have given and will continue to give and ask that you remain flexible and positive as we move into this winter together.